East Meets West in a Fairy Tale: Prague, Czech Republic

 Half of my heart is in Praha-ha-ha-ha-ha.
 Sorry, I had to.
 Prague (or "Praha" in Czech) is difficult to convey in words.
 Picture a medieval lord or a bishop of some sort.
 Prague is a blend of Central Europe, but truly one of a kind.
 It really does look like something from a fairy tale: the imposing hilltop cathedrals, pointed towers, secret gardens, medieval statues, and people doing wedding photo shoots everywhere.
 Prague is peaceful and gives off the same feelings of contentment as lying on a tropical beach, but with a classic Czech beer or some goulash.

 History buffs rejoice!
-The history of Prague and the entirety of Czechia (former known as Czech Republic) is not cut and dry.
-Ownership of the Bohemian region changed multiple times since its founding in the 1100s.
+The history of Prague and the entirety of Czechia is not cut and dry.
+Ownership of the region changed multiple times since its founding in the 1100s.
 At one point it was part of the Holy Roman Empire.
 Then the Austro-Hungarian Empire took over.
 Then it was Czechoslovakia.
-Now it is Czech Republic or Czechia.
+Then it split into two countries: Czech Republic and Slovakia.
+Now Czech Republic prefers the term Czechia.
 Long story short: a trip to Prague brings influential figures and eras of central European history.
 Even if you don't want to fill up on such detailed and layered timelines, the enchanting fantasy of the Prague Castle and all of Prague's iconic locations will intrigue and charm anyone.
 I'd definitely film a Disney movie in Prague, or a Nicholas Sparks movie, if that's what you're into.

 Prague Castle